 However, there is a special case where children cannot concentrate on studying at a normal school, but their parents force them to go to school, resulting in the child regressing, showing signs of withdrawal, hyperactivity, impulsiveness...

-Fortunately, the parents of this child recognized the source of the problem and changed the child's environment.
-Previously, the child came because of strange behavior (often kissing other people's feet), not communicating, impulsive, not recognizing himself, not expressing emotions, even on his birthday he was congratulated by friends and relatives...
+Fortunately, the child's parents recognized the source of the problem and changed the child's environment.
+Previously, the child came because of strange behavior (often kissing other people's feet), lack of communication, impulsiveness, lack of self-awareness, lack of emotion, even on his birthday, he was congratulated by friends and relatives...

-Now the child has progressed in many aspects, recognizes himself, knows how to express his emotions to others and is very happy on his birthday, speaks more and expresses himself more clearly, knows how to express his feelings to his parents, communicates well with relatives, can do some housework when asked, can sit for a long time playing with assembling things, making lanterns...
+Now the child has progressed in many aspects, recognizes himself, knows how to express his emotions to others and is very happy on his birthday, speaks more and expresses himself more clearly, knows how to express his feelings to his parents, communicates well with relatives, can do some housework when asked, can sit for a long time playing assembly, making lanterns...

 Children love going to school - a school for special children that does not force children to learn letters but helps them practice self-care skills, do crafts, create art, and learn to sing.

 The father also realized that he had changed a lot: from being hot-tempered, he had become very patient.
-His love for his son helped the father change, and played an important role in helping his son change.
+His love for his son helped him change, and played an important role in helping his son change.

-The progress of these children confirmed to me the effectiveness of the Aucouturier psychomotor practice method, making me want to contribute to spreading this method in Vietnam.
+The progress of these children confirmed in me the effectiveness of the Aucouturier psychomotor practice method, making me want to contribute to spreading this method in Vietnam.

-When Annette Bauer suggested I take the course to become a trainer, I immediately agreed.
+When Ms. Annette Bauer suggested taking the course to become a trainer, I immediately agreed.
 I became an Aucouturier psychomotor trainer, recognized by ASEFOP (Association Européenne des Écoles de Formation à la Pratique Psychomotrice - European Association of Aucouturier Psychomotor Training Schools) in February 2019, after 4 years of training.

-The main principles of Aucouturier psychomotor training are free movement, no imposition; safe and stimulating space; observation, companionship and focus on emotions, personal expression.
+The main principles of Aucouturier psychomotor training are free movement, without imposition; safe and stimulating space; observation, companionship and emphasis on emotions, personal expression.
 Currently, psychomotor training rooms in Ho Chi Minh City all follow the main principles of the Aucouturier method.

 NEUTER